-When professionals start preparing for PMP® many begin by reading PMBOK®, and they come across Develop Project Charter as the first process in PMBOK® Guide.
+When professionals start preparing for PMP® certification many begin by reading PMBOK® Guide, and they come across Develop Project Charter as the first process in PMBOK® Guide.
 What is a Project charter and what role does it play in Project Management?
 Let us unravel it step by step.

 A Project gets initiated in many different ways in organizations and many times the process or document which triggers the project are not exactly called the project charter, this generate good amount of curiosity about project charter.
 In this blog, I am trying to elaborate Project Charter.

 What is project charter?
 The

 Project Charter can be defined as